Bendi11/recipier/README.md

 ![screenshot](assets/screenshot.png)

 ## Features
- - [x] Lightweight and easy to navigate GUI
+ - Lightweight and easy to navigate GUI
- - [x] Images attached to recipes
+ - Images attached to recipes
- - [x] Automatically check for new releases
+ - Automatically check for new releases
- - [x] Recipe search function
+ - Recipe search function
- - [ ] Sharing of recipes via web server
- - [ ] Encrypt family recipes